 Is spicy masala chai difficult to make at home?

-If you ever tried a proper chai, you may have noticed how different it is from regular .
-In fact, proper chai is made differently than a cup of tea with .
-It's simmered rather than brewed, usually contains lots of sugar and has more than just a splash of milk.
+If you ever tried a proper chai, you may have noticed how different it is from regular tea with milk.
+In fact, proper chai is made differently than a cup of tea with milk.
+It’s simmered rather than brewed, usually contains lots of sugar and has more than just a splash of milk.
 Making this delicious tea is more than just brewing a cup of pre-made chai tea blend and adding milk.
-However, making spicy masala chai at home doesn't need to be difficult at all.
+However, making spicy masala chai at home doesn’t need to be difficult at all.

 A few simple tips to keep in mind: